swrao5/nlp_emotion_classifier_distilbert/README.md

 ### **The Dataset:**

-To build our emotion detector we’ve used a great dataset from an [article](https://aclanthology.org/D18-1404/) that explored how emotions are represented in English Twitter messages.
+To build our emotion detector I have used a great dataset from an [article](https://aclanthology.org/D18-1404/) that explored how emotions are represented in English Twitter messages.
 Unlike most sentiment analysis datasets that involve just “positive” and “negative” polarities, this dataset contains six basic emotions: anger, disgust, fear, joy, sadness, and surprise.
 Given a tweet, our task will be to train a model that can classify it into one of these emotions.